tech-lab/learning-resources/Android.md

 * [Pull To Refresh Views for Android] (https://github.com/chrisbanes/Android-PullToRefresh)
 * [SwipeListView] (https://github.com/47deg/android-swipelistview) => Slide style Tab Indicator like in the Play Store
 * [Android PagerSlidingTabStrip by +Andreas Stütz] (https://github.com/astuetz/PagerSlidingTabStrip#__sid=0)

+## Misc.
+* [What Is ART & How Is It Different From Dalvik Virtual Machine On Android?] (http://www.addictivetips.com/android/art-vs-dalvik-android-runtime-environments-explained-compared/)